 This not exactly news.
 Anyone who’s read Seneca will remember the vomitorium.
 It was customary to throw up during a banquet in order to continue enjoying the food.

-They were the first to use genitals as insults
+They were the first to expose themselves as insults

-This figures would be featured on necklaces, talismans, or any sort of personal accessory or home décor.
-Phalluses were worshiped in ancient Rome.
+This figures would be featured on necklaces, talismans, or any sort of personal accessory or home decor.
+This body part was worshiped in ancient Rome.
 According to old writings, having this shape in a house or as part of clothing was a call for good fortune.

 Pompeii was decorated with obscene imagery

-Archaeological findings in the city buried under volcanic lava shows the Roman reverence towards prostitution, promiscuity, pleasure, lusty mysticism, and different amorous orientations.
+Archaeological findings in the city buried under volcanic lava shows the Roman reverence towards pleasure, lusty mysticism, and different amorous orientations.

 Women would use gladiator sweat to care for their skin